EliAndrewC/l7r/setting/l7r.md

 ### Asako Sachi

-Sachi is a renown ichthyologist, with a specialty in tropical fish, and she has reliably received invitations to every Imperial Winter Court, where she advises courtiers from each of the 7 Great Clans, as well as the Imperial Families and minor clans.
+Sachi is a renowned ichthyologist, with a specialty in tropical fish, and she has reliably received invitations to every Imperial Winter Court, where she advises courtiers from each of the 7 Great Clans, as well as the Imperial Families and minor clans.
 Being from Asako lands, which was always close to Damasu lands - and now borders the Damasu directly - she has visited Toshi Ranbo many times over the years, but the year before last she bought a house in the city and has spent most of her time here, especially in the Temple District.

 Steward Iori regards her with some amount of disfavor for two main reasons.
 First, she left the city to attend Imperial Winter Court in Kyuden Shinjo the time before last, which forfeited her place in line (even as others such as Setsuko the beggar-nun - see below - were given priority).
 Second, Iori considers it unseemly that she is so interested in all of the city's relics - she has spent just as much time in the Temple of Daikoku and their relics, handling the Wealth Bringer Rice Husk, the Key to Treasure Mountain, the Endless Warren, the Statue of Abundance, and others.
 While many pilgrims seek the wisdom of all of the fortunes, Iori regards Sachi as a dilettante, hoping to gain wisdom and influence through proximity to the divine, rather than through discipline and study.